By Glen C. Strathy

 Yes, you could use a notebook to record ideas and information instead (another old-fashioned but still effective tool).
 But cards have the added advantage of being unbound.

 For instance, let's say you're planning to write a non-fiction book and you have each of your ideas and each bit of information written out on a separate card.
 You will find it very easy to group the cards into topics.
-Once you have a stack of cards for each topic, you can arrange the stacks in the order they will appear in the book.
+Once you have a stack of cards for each topic, you can arrange all your ideas and bits of information in the order they will appear in the book.
 You can't do that with notebook pages.
 And sorting index cards is much easier and faster than cutting and pasting notes in a computer file.

-Cards can be very useful if you have various subplots or throughlines.
+Index cards work really well if you have a number of subplots or throughlines.
 You can buy cards of different colours and use one colour for each throughline (or make your own by putting coloured dots in the cards.
-You can work out the sequence for each throughline separately, and then combine them into one complete sequence for your novel.
+You can work out the sequence of events for each throughline separately, and then combine them into one complete sequence for your novel.

-Another technique (for those plotters who love visual aids) is to put your cards onto a bulletin board (using tacks or magnets).
+Another technique (for those plotters who love visual aids) is to lay all y our cards out on a table or floor, or stick them onto a bulletin board (using tacks or magnets).
 This lets you see the entire sequence at a glance.
 You can separate the various throughlines and subplots if you wish, making a separate row for each one.
 (You can also use sticky notes instead of cards for this, but they aren't as durable and will lose their stickiness over time).

-If you have one of those magnetic white boards, the final step is to draw arrows from one card to the next, making the sequence perfectly clear.
+If you have one of those magnetic white boards, the final step is to draw arrows from one card to the next, making order of all your events perfectly clear.